From waste to watts

-Revolutionary approach to energy generation from sewage sludge
+Decentralized energy generation from sludge

 Shit2Power Powertank